-We are incorporating by reference in this prospectus supplement the BNPP 2022 Universal Registration Document as at December 31, 2022, the First Amendment to the BNPP 2022 Universal Registration Document as at December 31, 2022, as well as specific portions of the BNPP 2021 Universal Registration Document as at December 31, 2021 and the BNPP 2020 Universal Registration Document as at December 31, 2020 relating to the Bank and the Group, all as filed with the French Autorité des marchés financiers (the "AMF").
+We are incorporating by reference in this prospectus supplement the BNPP 2021 Universal Registration Document and the First Amendment to the BNPP 2021 Universal Registration Document, as well as specific portions of the BNPP 2020 Universal Registration Document amd the BNPP 2019 Universal Registration Document relating to the Bank and the Group, all as filed with the French Autorité des marchés financiers (the "AMF").
 See "Documents Incorporated by Reference."